qa-m2sys/Redmine-QA-Assistant/README.md

   position, theme, and your custom template all persist across page loads.
 - **Scrollbar-aware placement** — The panel and pill stay fully on-screen and never slip underneath the browser's scrollbar.
+- **Modern visual polish** — Frosted-glass (mica-style) panel with backdrop blur + saturation, inline-SVG icons that inherit theme colour, soft box-shadow focus rings that follow each control's border-radius, a sliding pill in the Template / AI switch, animated typing dots while the AI is thinking, a reveal pulse on the AI review card, and a subtle fade + rise entry animation on first mount — all skipped when `prefers-reduced-motion` is set.

 ---